Pontefract Tanshelf railway station

-Pontefract Tanshelf railway station is the most central station in the town of Pontefract, West Yorkshire, England, and serves Pontefract Races, the racecourse located just down the street from the station.
+Pontefract Tanshelf railway station is the most central station in the market town of Pontefract in West Yorkshire, England, and serves Pontefract Races, the racecourse located just down the street from the station.
 It lies on the Pontefract Line operated by Northern and is 8 mi east of Wakefield Kirkgate.
 In the days of coal mining in the Pontefract area, the station served the needs of the local workforce with regular and frequent services timed for the beginning and the end of mining shifts.
-The station is the closest to the former Prince of Wales Colliery which closed in 2002.
+The station is the closest to the former Prince of Wales Colliery which closed in August 2002.
 The station serves Beechnut Lane, the home ground of Pontefract Collieries F.C.

-The first station on the site was opened in July 1871 as Tanshelf, being renamed Pontefract Tanshelf in 1936.
-It was closed in January 1967, when the passenger services were diverted away from the direct line to Wakefield Kirkgate (via Featherstone, to serve Leeds via Castleford.
+The first station on the site was opened on 17 July 1871 as Tanshelf, being renamed Pontefract Tanshelf on 1 December 1936.
+It was closed on 2 January 1967, when the passenger services were diverted away from the direct line to Wakefield Kirkgate (via Featherstone, to serve Leeds via Castleford.
 The present station was opened by West Yorkshire Metro on 11 May 1992, when the line between Wakefield Kirkgate and Pontefract Monkhill was reopened.

 The other stations in the town are Pontefract Monkhill and Pontefract Baghill.

 Unlike Pontefract Monkhill, both platforms of Tanshelf are wheelchair-accessible.